GuccioGucci/pollitely/README.md

 could not find any existing library for such a purpose, so we ended up writing our own!

 ## Origin
-Wondering what the name comes from?
+Wondering where the name comes from?
 Well, it's "polling", for something executed "lately": so "poll"-"lately", but being *polite*.
 Then `pollitely` :smile:

 ## Usage